 Favorite quote from the author:

 Malcolm Gladwell is your friendly, Canadian journalist next door.
-Much more than that, he’s taken a massive interest in science over the years, and you might know him from a variety of his great talks, books and ideas.
+Much more than that, he’s taken a massive interest in science over the years, and you might know him from a variety of his great talks, books, and ideas.

 I originally “bumped into him” through his first TED talk about spaghetti sauce.
 Similar to Barry Schwartz’s Paradox of Choice, Gladwell reveals interesting findings about happiness and choice, and how the two are related (or not).

-The Tipping Point is his debut book, and it was a massive hit – not least due to the value it created for businesses and marketers, who now had a first sketch of a blueprint on how to promote their ideas better.
+The Tipping Point is his debut book, and it was a massive hit – not least due to the value it created for businesses and marketers, who now had the first sketch of a blueprint on how to promote their ideas better.